pace-neutrons/Horace/documentation/smg/14_documentation.md

 The main file in the docs folder is `index.rst` which consists of two major parts.

-#### The TOCTree
+#### The TOC Tree

-The TOC tree describes all child rst files to be loaded for the purpose of references.
-It also provides the the details for the links sidebar.
+The TOC (table of contents) tree describes all child reST files to be loaded for the purpose of references.
+It also provides the the details for the links sidebar .

 To include a document and include it in the side bar, simply add the new filename (without file extension) to the toctree.

 To include a document for reference, but not in the sidebar add the element to the TOCTree via:

     [NULL] <file-name>

+More info can be found https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html?highlight=toctree#table-of-contents

 #### Main contents list